ktsr42/qtb/doc/qtb.md

 all these external functions have to replaced so that the test can control the results and effects that the function under test sees.
-The technical terms in the literature are to "stub" or to "mock" subfunctions.
+The technical terms in the literature are to "stub" or to "mock" sub-functions.
 I think the distinction is not that important in practice, at least not for functional programming languages.

 In Q it is easy to redefine a function at any point in time during a